maxtepkeev/python-redmine/docs/resources/issue_relation.rst

 Manager
 -------

-All operations on the IssueRelation resource are provided by it's manager.
+All operations on the IssueRelation resource are provided by its manager.
 To get access to it you have to call ``redmine.issue_relation`` where ``redmine`` is a configured redmine object.
 See the :doc:`../configuration` about how to configure redmine object.